cissica/downshiftologycli/README.md

 ## Usage

-Once installed, follow the instructions to get to those recipes.
+Once installed, type 'bundle install' in your terminal, run bin/executable and follow the instructions to get to those recipes.

 ## Development